by Marlene Merritt, DOM, MS, CNS

 Primarily, because we are more nutrient deficient than we’ve been in the past, and one big common deficiency is folate, the naming of which comes from the word “foliage”.
 Of course, most of us are not eating enough vegetables, and who knows how nutrient-dense those vegetables are anyway?
 Eating enough folate “pushes” this reaction, regardless of if you have the variation (or which one).
 So any gene anomaly that you may have becomes apparent because you are deficient in folate.
 As I say to my patients, we waste valuable stomach space on things like bread, and then don’t eat enough vegetables.

-There are two areas where the MTHFR gene has it’s SNP’s (single nucleotide polymorphism) — at the 677th location and the 1298th location.
+There are two areas where the MTHFR gene has its SNP’s (single nucleotide polymorphism) — at the 677th location and the 1298th location.
 At the 677th location, the gene expression that is normal is the C,C amino acids (stands for cytosine-cytosine), which has 100% normal activity.
-The C,T SNP has one tyrosine substituted, which reduces it’s efficiency a bit, to 70%.
+The C,T SNP has one tyrosine substituted, which reduces its efficiency a bit, to 70%.
 The homozygous SNP is T, T and has about 35% function.
-In the last case, it’s distinctly possible that someone might have higher homocysteine if they don’t have enough folate or folic acid in their diet so it’s possible you might need to supplement.
-But you should be aware of the dangers involved when you don’t understand the issues in supplementation and uses of high-dose vitamins.
+In the last case, it’s distinctly possible that someone might have higher homocysteine if they don’t have enough folate or folic acid in their diet so in that case you might need to supplement.
+But you should be aware of the dangers involved when you don’t fully know or understand the issues in supplementation and the use of high-dose vitamins.

 And then there’s the amount ingested.
 It has been shown in research that too much folate supplementation will cause tumorigenesis.
 Basically, a consistent amount of 400 mcg per day is fine (800 mcg if you have the MTHFR 677 T,T variation), but more than that is problematic.
-Remember to calculate in the amount of folate someone might have in their diet as well, as that adds to this total.
-High folate intake and cancer is the basis for a variety of research papers titled things like “Folate supplementation: too much of a good thing?”(8), “Folate and Cancer—Timing Is Everything”(9), and “Will mandatory folic acid fortification prevent or promote cancer?”(10)
+Remember to calculate in the amount of folate you or someone might have in their diet as well, as that adds to this total.
+Additionally, check all supplements as it can be in other supplements besides just a multivitamin.
+High folate intake and cancer is the basis for a variety of research papers titled things like “Folate supplementation: too much of a good thing?”(12), “Folate and Cancer—Timing Is Everything”(13), and “Will mandatory folic acid fortification prevent or promote cancer?”(14)

 Sometimes people will say “But what about unmetabolized folic acid found in the blood?
 That causes cancer!”
 It doesn’t actually — what it means is that your body is trying to clear excess folate, and that’s exactly what you want it to do.
 There is zero evidence that unmetabolized folic acid is a problem, despite what people might say.
 Zero.